Student Policy Handbook

 Student eligibility standards for all Farmington High School extracurricular activities are subject to review by the administration and include compliance with all school rules.
 Attendance issues, smoking, drinking, drug use, poor behavior, insubordination or disrespect of coaches, advisors, teachers, and administrative personnel could result in suspension from extracurricular activities and may result in loss of eligibility.

-Students are required to have their Student ID Badge on a lanyard around their neck or pinned to the upper chest area at all times during the school day.
+Students must have their badges (Farmington High School Identification on a lanyard, around their neck, and visibly displayed during the entire school day).
 Due to student safety, some teachers may require students remove their ID badges during class instruction.
 If a student does not have their ID badge with them, they must check in at the office to receive a temporary badge that is to be worn for the day.
+Temporary badge stickers will be issued at 25 cents per sticker.
 If a student is late to class or must leave class in order to obtain a temporary badge, a tardy may be given.
 In addition, a fine and an administrative U may be given for excessive missing badges.
 In addition, a $5.00 replacement fee will be charged for lost or damaged ID badges.

 Similar to a textbook, each student will be responsible for any damages or theft.